 What is a confabulation?

-Misremembering events happens to everyone.
+Misremembering events happen to everyone.
 It’s actually because your brain edits things just to try to hang on to the highlights, giving you space to record other important pieces of information.
 That’s why two people may recall different events from the same situation.
 But what about when a person starts claiming to remember something that isn’t real?
-This is false memories, also knows as confabulations and brain injury survivors have them more often than most individuals.
+This is called false memories, also known as confabulations and brain injury survivors have them more often than most individuals.

 When someone is describing what is clearly a confabulation, people often think that perhaps it was a vivid dream which they are confusing with a real event.
 This is people trying to find a logical reason based on their own experiences.
 But that isn’t what confabulation is, and it can be frustrating and patronising when someone tries to brush you off.
 The journal of neuropsychiatry and clinical neurosciences defines confabulations as “fictitious memories without the intent to deceive.
 These memories can be entirely or substantially erroneous, or they can simply refer to real memories jumbled up and retrieved out of context.
 Confabulations typically arise unintentionally, and the patient is usually unaware of their erroneous nature.”

 Our brain is responsible for making sense of the world around us, but that can be difficult when you suffer from memory problems.
 We learn from our experiences, just like when a child puts a new item into his/her mouth to understand its texture.
 However, when your brain can’t access these memories (as many brain injury survivors struggle with), it tries to fill in the gaps for you, thus creating the confabulation.